Cycling74/min-devkit/ReadMe.md

 To build the externals in this package you will need some form of compiler support on your system.

-* On the Mac this means Xcode (you can get from the App Store for free).
+* On the Mac this means **Xcode 7** (you can get from the App Store for free).
-* On Windows this means Visual Studio 2015 (you can download a free version from Microsoft).
+* On Windows this means **Visual Studio 2015** (you can download a free version from Microsoft).
 The installer for Visual Studio 2015 offers an option to install Git, which you should choose to do.

 You will also need to install [CMake](https://cmake.org/download/).